How to Get a Barber License in California

 Tips for Success

-- Build your portfolio during school: Take photos of every haircut and style you do during training.
-A strong portfolio on Instagram or social media is how modern barbers build their client base before they even graduate.
+- Build your portfolio and social media presence during school: Take photos and videos of every cut you do during training.
+An Instagram or TikTok portfolio is how modern barbers attract clients before they even graduate.
+Start building your following early — it will pay off on day one as a licensed barber.

 Frequently Asked Questions

-How long does it take to get a barber license in California?
+How many hours do you need for a barber license in California?

 How much does it cost to get a barber license in California?

-Can I get a California barber license with a criminal record?
+Can I get a California barber license with an out-of-state license?

 Sources